datacommonsorg/docsite/how_to_use.md

 ## Contribute data to Data Commons

-We are always looking to the expand the data available from the base Data Commons site.
+We are always looking to expand the data available from the base Data Commons site.
 If you are interested in contributing data, please see the [Data import documentation](/import_dataset/index.html).

 ## Develop and host your own Data Commons site